SFDO-Tooling/CumulusCI/docs/robot_playwright.rst

 the Browser library
 <https://marketsquare.github.io/robotframework-browser/Browser.html>`_

-To initialize playwright support in a test suite, import the SalesforcePlaywright.robot resource file as shown in the following example.
-It will import the Browser library, and defines the keywords ``Open Test Browser`` and ``Delete records and close browser``.
+To initialize Playwright support in a test suite, import the ``SalesforcePlaywright.robot`` resource file as shown in the following example.
+It imports the Browser library and defines the keywords ``Open Test Browser`` and ``Delete records and close browser``.

 .. code-block:: robotframework